phphou/miw-exercise/README.md

 ## Test Case Execution Instructions
 To run the Google or Ritchie Bros test cases:
 1. Go to Package Explorer and expand the "src/main/java" directory
-2. Expand the "tests" directory within the Package Explorer.
+2. Expand the "tests" directory within the Package Explorer
 3. Right click on the respective test class Java file (GoogleTest.java or RitchieBrosTest.java)
 4. Hover over <i>Run As</i>
-5. Select <i>TestNG Test</i>.
+5. Select <i>TestNG Test</i>

 ## QA Test Plan